-The hybrid future outlines the need for hybrid, multi-cloud data architecture (known true hybrid platform).
-Most (91%) ITDMs agree that organizations that implement a hybrid architecture as part of its data strategy will gain a competitive advantage.
-Supported by a set of integrated capabilities, a true hybrid platform can help organizations navigate in the heterogeneous landscape.
+The hybrid future outlines the need for a hybrid, multi-cloud data architecture (known as Enterprise Data Cloud).
+Most (92%) ITDMs agree that organizations that implement a hybrid architecture as part of its data strategy will gain a competitive advantage.

+Supported by a set of integrated capabilities, an Enterprise Data Cloud can help organizations navigate in the heterogeneous landscape.
 However, there are several areas in which organizations could be doing more to get the most out of this:

-- Refining new business models.
+- Access to centralized data and analytics.
+ITDMs indicate a need to improve when it comes to access to data and analytics to generate insights through analysis and reporting.
+This is something which will be holding manufacturing organizations back in terms of being able to respond most effectively to product development needs, operations, supply chain and marketing strategies. - Refining new business models.
 Organizations could also be doing more to evaluate and optimize processes to refine new business models that emerge from data and analytics routinely and formally.
-This is an area where SDMs also report room for their organizations to improve.
 Just being able to recognize at least one new revenue stream or business model from data and analytics could see organizations boost their position in a highly competitive market. - Leveraging solutions optimized for speed and access.
-ITDMs report gaps here across on premises and public/private cloud infrastructure a capability which is essential in terms of being able to combine, manage and transfer data for business insights. - Access to centralized data and analytics.
-Both ITDMs and SDMs indicate a need to improve when it comes to access to data and analytics to generate insights through analysis and reporting.
-This is something which will be holding manufacturing organizations back in terms of being able to respond most effectively to product development needs, operations, supply chain and marketing strategies. - Optimizing security practices.
-Having the necessary enterprise-grade standards in place for security, backup and disaster recovery across all environments is critical, and an area where organizations should strive to better themselves.
-Around nine in ten (91%) SDMs and ITDMs (90%) agree that having secure, centralized governance and compliance over the entire data lifecycle is extremely valuable when handling and managing data.
+ITDMs report gaps here across on premise and public/private cloud infrastructure a capability which is essential in terms of being able to combine, manage and transfer data for business insights. - Optimizing security practices.
+Having the necessary enterprise-grade standards in place for security, back-up and disaster recovery across all environments is critical, and an area where organizations should strive to better themselves.
+The majority (86%) of ITDMs agree that having secure, centralized governance and compliance over the entire data lifecycle is valuable when handling and managing data.
 What's concerning is recognition that business divisions haven't completely achieved this capability, and without all departments within the organization being aligned in this area, there's likely to be security gaps which could be detrimental to the business.